December 31 1999

 Mar-a-Lago in Palm Beach, Florida

-I then moved around behind him and once again spoke to him: "Now Mr. Trump, I need to put on the device you will hear Mr. Brokaw through on to you if I may."
-He said go ahead and I clipped on the little coiled tube that he would hear through to the collar of his jacket on the back.
+I then moved around behind him and once again spoke to him: "Now Mr. Trump, I need to put on the device you will hear Mr. Brokaw through, on to you if I may."
+He said go ahead and I clipped on the little coiled tube that he would hear through, to the collar of his jacket on the back.
 As I brought up the ear piece, I decided I wasn't about to stick it in his ear myself so I said, "Now, here is the earpiece you'll hear through.
 Please go ahead and push it into your ear so that it's comfortable."
 He did so as I continued, "And down here by your right hand is a small box with a volume knob on it so that you may adjust the volume of the sound from New York yourself" as I guided his hand down to the metal box for the IFB he was now wearing.

 Attaching the IFB earplug to Trump's collar

 I informed him that his mic was live and that the control room in New York could hear everything from there on out and would be coming online soon.
-As I stepped away to my equipment bag I heard him say something like, "Yes..hello..I can hear you fine" as the producer in New York began to talk with him and I adjusted the volume on my mixer.
-As the network came out of a commercial break, the field producer said "Stand by" and Brokaw introduced Donald Trump.
-Now the interview didn't really have a lot of substance to it except for three things: Trump was bullish on America; He was toying with the idea of running for President even back then; and that when a helicopter was over Tom's head, he could still hear him just fine.
+As I stepped away to my equipment bag, I heard him say something like, "Yes.. hello..
+I can hear you fine" as the producer in New York began to talk with him and I adjusted the volume on my mixer.
+As the network came out of a commercial break, the field producer, who was on her cell phone getting prompts, said "Stand by" as Brokaw introduced Donald Trump live to the watching world.
+Now the interview didn't really have a lot of substance to it except for three things: Trump was bullish on America; He was toying with the idea of running for President even back then; and that when a helicopter was over Tom's head, big Don could still hear him just fine.
 That last point was something I took pride in.

-Donald Trump talking to Tom Brokaw during NBC's New Millennium Around The World coverage
+Donald Trump talking to NBC's Tom Brokaw live 12/31/1999

 In no time, the interview was over and I jumped up, took the mic and earpiece off of him and he disappeared in the darkness of the tent.
 It had gone flawlessly and the crew took a deep breath as the lights were turned off and David took his camera gear down and the sat truck broke the link.
-I walked back over to one of the tent posts where I knelt down and started to wrap my cables and stow my gear when I felt this large presence towering over me.
-It could only be one person who would loom like that overhead and the first thought I had was, "Oh no...what did I do wrong...what's going to happen...my career is over."
+I walked back over to one of the tent posts where I knelt down and started to wrap my cables and stow my gear when I suddenly felt this large presence towering over me.
+It could only be one person who would loom like that overhead and the first thought I had was panic, the thoughts "Oh no... what did I do wrong... what's going to happen... my career is over" raced through my mind.
 I looked up and it was indeed Donald Trump standing over me.
-He didn't say anything at first but then remarked, "That was good...that was REAL good...I liked that...are you staying for the party...stay for the party...eat my food...drink my champagne...okay?"
+He didn't say anything at first but then remarked, "That was good... that was REAL good...
+I liked that... are you staying for the party... stay for the party... eat my food... drink my champagne...okay?"
 I smiled and thanked him and off he went.
 After all, I was the only person on the crew who dealt with him, talked to him, interacted with him and so for that brief moment, we had a connection.
-The other crew members which were about twenty feet away were all staring at me as I approached them.
-"Donald has invited all of us to stay for the party...partake of the food...and drink his champagne...and enjoy the entertainment."
-I wasn't smug but he did invite ME...lol!
+The other crew members, which were about twenty feet away, were all staring at me as I approached them.
+"Donald has invited me to stay for the party... partake of the food... and drink his champagne... and enjoy the entertainment.
+You may too."
+I wasn't smug but he did invite ME... lol!

-Anyway, we found the food tables and had our fill eating where the help ate.
+Anyway, we did find the food tables which were hidden in a service part of the tent, far away from the VIPs, and had our fill eating where the hired help ate.
 The other guests had to pay $2000.00 a plate.
-Gladys Knight came on and rocked the tent and we stayed until the family was ready to go back to the hotel.
+Gladys Knight came on and rocked the tent and we stayed and danced a bit until the family was ready to go back to the hotel.
 We slept in the next morning and then made the four hour drive back home.
-When I was asked how I spent New Years 1999 I have always told people that I spent it with Donald Trump at his house as his personally invited guest, welcoming in the new year and new millennium (almost).
-Well...I did.
+When I was asked how I spent New Years 1999, I have always told people that I spent it with Donald Trump at his house as his personally invited guest, welcoming in the new year and new millennium (almost).
+Well...
+I did.

 If you missed it, here's the interview: